-Topic Sharing là chủ đề đã xuất hiện một vài lần trong phần thi Speaking Part 1 và IELTS Speaking part 3.
+Topic Sharing là chủ đề đã xuất hiện một vài lần trong phần thi IELTS Speaking part 1, IELTS Speaking part 2 và IELTS Speaking part 3.
 Một số câu hỏi về Sharing sẽ xoay quanh bản thân mình có thích chia sẻ không; Gia đình có hướng dẫn mình cách chia sẻ với người khác không; Mình thích chia sẻ về điều gì; Có những điều gì không thích hợp để chia sẻ…

 Cùng Vietop nạp thêm cho mình một số từ vựng và mẫu trả lời mẫu cho chủ đề Sharing này nhé!